ACT Exam Registration Details

 When Should You Register for ACT

 Students unable to test in normal testing conditions because of being afflicted by a disability can apply for special disability accommodations (http://www.act.org/aap/disab/).
-The first provision provides for slight alterations to testing conditions such as providing extra breaks or allowing snacks in the exam room.
-The second provision allows for major alterations to testing conditions including providing the test in Braille, allowed extended testing time (5 hours or 5 hours 45 minutes), etc. The third provision deals with providing for the test to be held over multiple days, in alternate formats, etc. There are no extra charges for availing these options.
+The first provision provides for slight alterations to the testing conditions such as providing extra breaks or allowing snacks in the exam room.
+The second provision allows for major alterations to the testing conditions including providing the test in Braille, allowed extended testing time (5 hours or 5 hours 45 minutes), etc. The third provision deals with providing for the test to be held over multiple days, in alternate formats, etc. There are no extra charges for availing these options.